 Where $\bunderline\odot$ is the Hadamard product applied after truncation of the longest vector such that both have the same dimension.
-Let $\mathbf{\tilde P_{h,t}^c}$ be the cumulative sum of the productivity vector. $M_h$ is then equal to the index of the first element of $\mathbf{\tilde P_{h,t}^c}$ that is greater or equal than the threshold defined in \eqref{eq:planprodadjusted}.
-Then the productivity vectors are recomputed after dropping the previously allocated workers and the exact same process is applied to the next phases.
+Let $\mathbf{\tilde P_{h,t}^c}$ be the cumulative sum of the productivity vector $\mathbf{\tilde P_{h,t}}$. $M_h$ is then equal to the index of the first element of $\mathbf{\tilde P_{h,t}^c}$ that is greater or equal than the threshold defined in \eqref{eq:planprodadjusted}.
+If not possible, $M_h$ is equal to the size of the vector, i.e., the number of available funds duos.
+Then, the productivity vectors are recomputed after dropping the previously allocated workers and the exact same process is applied to the next phases.